Viktor Kassai: Controversies

 Kassai was involved in two different incidents, in the UEFA Euro 2012 and the 2016–17 UEFA Champions League.

 On 18 April 2017, he refereed the 2016–17 UEFA Champions League quarter-finals second-leg between Real Madrid and FC Bayern Munich.
-He was criticized for poor refereeing decisions, as Real Madrid and Bayern Munich had scored two and one goal respectively in which they were offside.
-He was also criticized for not sending off Madrid player Casemiro and Arturo Vidal in the 48th minute.
-Madrid won 4–2 after extra time, and advanced to the semi-finals.
+He was heavily criticized for poor refereeing decisions, as Real Madrid and Bayern Munich had scored two respectively one goal in which they were offside.
+He was also criticized for not sending off sending off Bayern player Arturo Vidal in the 48th minute and also Madrid player Casemiro in the 81th minute.
+Madrid initially won 4–2 after extra time, and advanced to the semi-finals.

 On 7 November 2018, Kassai refereed the 2018–19 UEFA Champions League group stage fixture between Manchester City and Shakhtar Donetsk.
 During the game he awarded the home side a penalty when Raheem Sterling unintentionally tripped himself in the box, while there was clearly no contact between him and Shakhtar defenders at all.
-The penalty was converted in by Gabriel Jesus and Man City won 6-0.
+The penalty was converted in by Gabriel Jesus and Manchester City won 6–0.